Read time: 5 minutes

 Dismount-Database <mailbox database name>

-Restart the Microsoft Exchange Services from the Server Manager
+Method 2: Restart the Microsoft Exchange Services from the Server Manager

 It would open the Services page.
 Locate the vital Microsoft Exchange Services, select them one by one, and right-click on it to select the Restart option from the drop-down list.

-What’s our recommendation for Exchange corruption?
+What’s Our Recommendation for Exchange Corruption?

 1. Reach to the location of Microsoft in-built Exchange database repair utility.